frankshearar/Probabilistic-Programming-and-Bayesian-Methods-for-Hackers/README.md

     We explore useful tips to be objective in analysis as well as common pitfalls of priors.

 * **Chapter X1: Bayesian methods in Machine Learning and Model Validation** We explore how to resolve the overfitting problem plus popular ML methods.
-Also included are probablistic explainations of ridge regression and LASSO regression.
+Also included are probablistic explanations of ridge regression and LASSO regression.
     - Tim Saliman's winning solution to Kaggle's *Don't Overfit* problem

 * **Chapter X2: More PyMC Hackery**